alecksmart/online-library/README.md

 # Online Library

-A full-stack cliemt-server application for online library.
+A full-stack client-server application for online library written in node.js and react 17.

 ## About Online Library

 ### Technologies